Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Experimental

 \subsection{Post-Etching}

 This approach (see Fig. \ref{fig:schematic}) investigated the removal of $\mathrm{SiO}_2$ and $\mathrm{Al}_2\mathrm{O}_3$ from the surfaces.
-For silicon oxide removal, HF vapor was utilized again in the uEtch tool for its selectivity to silicon and aluminum.
-The process conditions were mentioned before (see Section~\ref{sec:ApproachB}).
-For aluminum oxide etching, undiluted phosphoric acid ($\mathrm{H}_3\mathrm{PO}_4$), known from conventional aluminum wet etch chemistry \cite{koehler_aetzverfahren_1998}, was employed due to its high selectivity for silicon/SiO$_2$.
+For silicon oxide removal, HF vapor was utilized again in the uEtch tool for its selectivity to silicon and aluminum \cite{Ritala_Studies_2010}.
+The process conditions were mentioned before (see Section~\ref{sec:ApproachB}) and the reduction of silicon oxide thickness was verified with ellipsometry measurements.
+For aluminum oxide etching, diluted phosphoric acid ($\mathrm{H}_3\mathrm{PO}_4$), known from conventional aluminum wet etch chemistry \cite{koehler_aetzverfahren_1998}, was employed due to its high selectivity for silicon/SiO$_2$ \cite{VanGelder_Etching_1967, Williams_Etch_1996}.
 In our methodology, we increased the concentration of the solution to maintain high selectivity for aluminum \cite{koch_fotolithographie_2017}.
 At a etch time of 1 minute, we were able to observe a saturation of the remaining aluminum oxide thickness with ellipsometry, which we attribute to the regrowth of native oxide in ambient air.
-Both treatments were applied to samples independently as well as in combination.
+Both treatments were applied to samples individual as well as in combination.

 Upon completion of the post-treatment, a 24-hour coupling period begins until vacuum is reestablished during cooldown in the cryostat.
-During this time frame, the samples are bonded onto the PCB and mounted in the cryostat.
+During this time frame, the samples were stored in a vacuum desiccator at a pressure below 35\,$mbar$ and were retrieved only for bonding onto the PCB and mounting in the cryostat.
 The measurement of $\delta_{LP}$ finalizes the characterization process.